jhpyle/docassemble/_docs/docker.md

 {% endhighlight %}

 By default, [Docker] gives containers ten seconds to shut down before forcibly shutting them down.
-Usually, ten seconds is plenty of time, but if the server is slow, **docassemble** might take a little longer than ten seconds to shut down.
-To be on the safe side, give the container plenty of time to shut down gracefully.
-The `-t 600` means that [Docker] will wait up to ten minutes before forcibly shutting down the container.
-It will probably take no more than 15 seconds for the [`docker stop`] command to complete, although it can take as long as a minute to stop a container if you are using [Azure Blob Storage](#persistent azure).
+Ten seconds may be enough time in some situations, but you should assume that **docassemble** might need longer than ten seconds to shut down.
+To be safe, give the container plenty of time to shut down gracefully.
+The `-t 600` switch means that [Docker] will wait up to ten minutes (600 seconds) before forcibly shutting down the container.

 It is very important to avoid a forced shutdown of **docassemble**.
-The container runs a [PostgreSQL] server (unless configured to use an external SQL server), and the data files of the server may become corrupted if [PostgreSQL] is not gracefully shut down.
+The container uses a [PostgreSQL] server running internally (unless configured to use an external SQL server), and the data files of the server may become corrupted if [PostgreSQL] is not gracefully shut down.
 To facilitate [data storage] (more on this later), **docassemble** backs up your data during the shutdown process and restores from that backup during the startup process.
 If the shutdown process is interrupted, your data may be left in an inconsistent state.
 As a safety measure, if the **docassemble** startup process detects that the previous shutdown process was interrupted, it will not attempt to restore data from [data storage], and it will resume using the working files it had been using before the last shutdown.

 To see a list of stopped containers, run `docker ps -a`.
 To remove a container, run `docker rm <containerid>`.